-So I’m wondering this week, why do we get angry?
-We get angry based on our reaction to a variety of thingspeople, circumstances, memories, or personal problems, just to name a few.
+We get angry based on our reaction to a variety of things, people, circumstances, memories, or personal problems, just to name a few.
 It can also be a response to a single event, or a reaction to numerous events.
 What makes you angry?
-Here are some of your answers
+Here are some reasons people have sent me:

 Shawnee wrote: What makes me angry?
 Being ignored.

 Ali wrote: Fake people and liars.